containers/podman-desktop/website/docs/discover.md

 ## Images

-To run containers, you first need Images stored locally in your container engine.
-To have such local images, you can either build them from a `Containerfile`, or pull them, either from a public or a private container registry.
+To run containers, you first need images stored locally in your container engine.
+To have such local images, you can either build them from a `Containerfile` or `Dockerfile`, or pull them, either from a public or a private container registry.
 You may also want to push images built locally into a distant registry.

 All these operations are available from the _Images List page_, visible in the screenshot below.